fluxxcode/egui-file-dialog/README.md

 The latest changes included in the next release can be found in the [CHANGELOG.md](https://github.com/fluxxcode/egui-file-dialog/blob/develop/CHANGELOG.md) file on the develop branch.

 ## Features
+- Pick a file or a directory
 - Select a file or a directory
 - Save a file (Prompt user for a destination path)
   - Dialog to ask the user if the existing file should be overwritten
-- Select multiple files and folders at once (ctrl/shift + click on linux/windows and cmd/shift + click on macOS)
+- Pick multiple files and folders at once (ctrl/shift + click on linux/windows and cmd/shift + click on macOS)
 - Open the dialog in a normal or modal window
 - Create a new folder
 - Keyboard navigation